Iodine Deficiency — An Old Epidemic Is Back

 - Thyroid disease or thyroid cancer.

-- Low body temperature of under 98 degrees Fahrenheit.
+- A low body temperature of under 98 degrees Fahrenheit.

 Doctors used to use Lugol's solution, a mix of iodine and iodide.
 But it's messy, irritates the stomach, and can mildly stain teeth.
 Some doctors recommend relatively high doses of iodine supplements each day — greater than 12 mg.
 But it's best if you take these higher doses only under the supervision of a holistic physician, because doses over 13,000 mcg a day may suppress thyroid function.
 There are two other cautions: